DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

 **sync-to** - bring the device into a consistent state with the configuration database

 As with configuration these operations can be triggered via CLI or API.
+Go ahead and choose a method and do a sync-from.

 !!! example "via CLI"
     ```